 Chapter 9 sets out the specific requirements to ensure that an aerodrome emergency plan is established at an aerodrome, commensurate with the aircraft operations and other activities at the aerodrome.
 The plan shall provide for the co-ordination of the actions to be taken in an emergency occurring at an aerodrome or in the vicinity.

 Training and competence of RFFS personnel is an important element of the CAA requirements, and in accordance with the requirements set out in CAP 699 - Standards for Competence of Rescue and Firefighting Service Personnel Employed at UK Licensed Aerodromes the licence holder is responsible for the initial selection and continuous assessment of the competence of personnel engaged in operational RFFS duties.
 All RFF personnel shall be properly trained to perform their duties in an effective and efficient manner and the training facilities shall be commensurate with the type and size of aircraft in use at the aerodrome.

-Senior Aerodrome Inspector (RFF)
+Principal Aerodrome Inspector (RFF)